The Archive

 “Classic” X-Series

-When the X-Series was first developed for AV123, they used a very tweeter to the later “Encore” versions.
-It offered a clean response, but lacked the lower end extension of the newer T-26 tweeter.
-When the switch to the new “Encore” tweeter was made, the models with the original tweeter were then dubbed the “Classic” models.
+When the X-Series was first developed for AV123, they used a very different tweeter to the later “Encore” versions.
+It still offered a clean response, but lacked the lower end extension of the current T-26 tweeter.
+When the switch to the “Encore” tweeter was made, the models with the original tweeter were dubbed “Classic” models.

 Lucidity Series